saltstack/salt/doc/topics/aws.rst

     salt-cloud -a rename mymachine newname=yourmachine

-AWS Termination Protection
+EC2 Termination Protection
 ==========================
-AWS allows the user to enable and disable termination protection on a specific instance.
+EC2 allows the user to enable and disable termination protection on a specific instance.
 An instance with this protection enabled cannot be destroyed.

 .. code-block:: bash